pods-framework/pods/readme.txt

 * Fixed: XHTML balance tags option in Writing settings was adding a space in <?php tags for Pod Pages / Helpers / Templates
 * Fixed: Date / Time field now allows an empty value to be saved rather than setting the current date / time, this is an option that can be turned off
 * Fixed: WP Rewrites are properly flushed upon adding / editing / deleting Pods
-* Found a bug?
-Have a great feature idea?
-Get on GitHub and tell us about it and we'll get right on it: https://github.com/pods-framework/pods/issues/new
-* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code and contribute notes and patches all from the web

 = 2.0.4 - October 15th, 2012 =
 * Big bug fix release, we've fixed tons of bugs and improved backwards compatibility even further - stability, stability, stability!